 India has few and insufficient social safety nets, but it relies, at least ostensibly, on children in families to care for their many elderly parents and grandparents.
 That obligation to care is embedded in and backed up by Indian laws.
 India’s increasingly totalitarian feminist regime, in trying its best to liberate Indian women from the slavery of the family, works contrary to the noble aim of having children provide care and comfort for the ever-increasing population sector of the elderly.

-China relaxed its one-child policy for urban areas (in rural areas it had long been two children per family), because China became conscious of the problem of too many elderly, that for one couple of productive age it is an impossibility to provide the necessities of life for two sets of parents and four set of grandparents.
+China relaxed its one-child policy for urban areas (in rural areas it had long been two children per family), because China’s leaders became conscious of the problem of too many elderly, that for one couple of productive age it is an impossibility to provide the necessities of life for two sets of parents and four set of grandparents.
+That is too much of a burden for any single child of productive age.
+It is just as much of a burden for all children of productive age.
+Therefore, the strict one-child policy had to be relaxed.

 Many elderly + few children, add up to a shrinking Schneider clan